gggina/gitbook-scrapbook/test_ref.md

 ### withNeighborsOf

-The function **withNeighborsOf** expands STQL query output, adding connected components in the specified direction\(s\).
+The function **withNeighborsOf** extends STQL query output, adding connected components in the specified direction\(s\).
 The number of topology levels included can be adjusted up to a maximum of 15.

 #### Usage